11 pop culture phenoms we said goodbye to in 2018

-As much of a bummer as it is, the In Memoriam section of the Oscars is an important part of the show.
-For one thing, if you’re into spicy drama, it’s always interesting to see who the Academy might accidentally (?) leave out, infuriating so many belligerent Abe Vigoda fans at once.
-But mainly, the In Memoriam suite marks a moment–the changing of guards, the cultural landscape shifting beneath our feet.
+As much of a bummer as the In Memoriam section of the Oscars is, it’s an important part of the show.
+If you’re into spicy drama, it’s always interesting to see who the Academy might accidentally (?) leave out, infuriating so many belligerent Abe Vigoda fans.
+But mainly, the In Memoriam suite marks a moment in time–the changing of guards, the cultural landscape shifting beneath our feet.

-Since mourning what we’ve lost is part of determining who we will become, let us now take stock of the year we’ve just been through.
-Rather than poach the In Memoriam approach, though, we’re going to forgo any actual eulogies.
-You’ll have to wait for next year’s Oscars, shortly before the inevitable Paddington 2 sweep, to see those In Memoriam images.
-Instead, what you’ll find here are remembrances of some of the personalities, organizations, and other cultural phenomena that reached some kind of an ending in 2018–endings that will have an impact on what 2019 looks like.
-These aren’t biological deaths, exactly, but rather the passing of relevance, opportunity, fiscal stability, and other intangibles into the next life.
+Since mourning what we’ve lost is part of determining who we’ll become, let us now take stock of the year we’ve just been through.
+We’ll be forgoing any actual eulogies, though.
+You’ll have to wait for next year’s Oscars, shortly before the inevitable Paddington 2 sweep, to see those.
+Instead, what you’ll find here are remembrances of some of the personalities, organizations, and other cultural phenomena that reached some sort of ending in 2018–an ending that will have an impact on what 2019 looks like.
+These aren’t biological deaths, exactly, but rather the fading of relevance, opportunity, fiscal stability, and other intangibles into the next life.

 Here are 11 things we said goodbye to over the course of this year.